syue40/component-collection/README.md

 # Welcome to the Component Library
-This project is a collection of components that I've created and might use in the future.
-Some components found here include data visualization tools created using ChartJS, a simple login/sign-up component, and methods for calling an API and managing user information (passwords, biography, details, etc.).
+This project is a combination of a DVD Rental store admin console and a collection of components that I've created and may use in the future.
+Some components found here include data visualization tools created using ChartJS, a simple login/sign-up component, a gallery for browsing inventory, and methods for calling an API and managing user information (passwords, biography, details, etc.).

 This repo has an Http Client which requests data from the ```component-collection-backend```: a Flask application which serves as this app's API.
 The API queries data from a locally run PostgreSQL database.
-The database contains a sample relational database for a DVD Rental store.
+The database contains a sample relational database for a **DVD Rental store**.
 It contains sales, customer, and film data.
 This app uses GitHub workflows to automatically build and deploy to Azure when code is merged into ```master```.

 I added additional tables for user data to allow for sign-up/sign-in and resetting of lost passwords.